 Level 3 (above grade level): After reading the piece, have this group work together to determine the main idea and details to support it – including details not listed in the article.

 All students are practicing identifying the main idea, but the lower students are assisted a bit, while the higher leveled students are being challenged to think outside the text.
-Overall, the entire class appears to all be doing the same thing.
+Overall, the entire class appears to all be doing the same thing, while all students’ needs are being met.

 While this is not a large compilation of ideas, it is a start!
-Our students are all at different levels and we have to keep pushing to meet their needs – even if it’s just a small start.
+Our students are all at different levels and we have to keep pushing to meet all students’ needs – even if it’s just a small start.
 That’s more than no start at all.

 Remember to check back and I’ll be posting a more in-depth understanding of these concepts soon!
 I hope it helps.
 Feel free to comment below ideas on how you make sure you are winning the tug-o-war between your higher learners and lower learners!